hyperstack-org/hyperstack/README.md

 class UserPolicy
   # define policies for the User channel and Model

-  # connect a channel for each logged user
+  # connect a channel for each logged in user
   regulate_connection { |acting_user, id| acting_user.id == id }

   # users can see all but one field of their own data